Youth & Family Services of North Central Oklahoma receives grant for transitional living program

 “Getting into TLP was the best thing that happened to me,” a participant in the program said in a press release.
 “TLP has helped me in more ways than one.
 It meant starting over and building myself into the person I have always planned to be but did not have the encouragement to become.
 TLP is an amazing program, and I don’t know what I would have done without it.
 By the time I leave the program, I know I will be right where I need to be for a good life, financially, mentally, emotionally and physically.”

 Youth and Family Services of North Central Oklahoma is located at 605 W. Oxford.
-For more information, visit https://yfsenid.org/.
+For more information, go to https://yfsenid.org/.

 Commented